Music of Chicago: Hip-hop/rap

 The hip hop of Chicago is sometimes called "Chi-town" in the music industry.
 It became commonplace for serious rappers to cite the Nation of Islam, a Black Muslim organization headquartered in Chicago, as a lyrical and ideological influence in the 1980s and 1990s, a rap theme often resulting in controversy.

 Kanye West's first album was nominated for Grammy Award for Album of the Year and won Best Rap Album.
 Lupe Fiasco's 2006 album Lupe Fiasco's Food & Liquor was a #1 selling rap album.
+Juice WRLD won the Billboard Music Award for Top New Artist, reflecting Chicago's impact on the music industry.